Elmer FEM solver

 Elmer is a computational tool for multi-physics problems.
-It has been developed by CSC in collaboration with Finnish universities, research laboratories and industry.
+It was developed by CSC in collaboration with Finnish universities, research laboratories and industry.
 Elmer FEM solver is free and open-source software, subject to the requirements of the GNU General Public License (GPL), version 2 or any later.

-Elmer includes physical models of fluid dynamics, structural mechanics, electromagnetics, heat transfer and acoustics, for example.
+Elmer includes physical models of fluid dynamics, structural mechanics, electromagnetics, heat transfer and acoustics.
 These are described by partial differential equations which Elmer solves by the Finite Element Method (FEM).